Trolley buses in Vancouver: Fleet

-The original order for these trolley buses, placed in late 2003, was for 188 conventional and 40 articulated buses.
+The original order for the Flyer trolley buses, placed in late 2003, was for 188 conventional and 40 articulated buses.
 The first, a model E40LF, was delivered in July 2005, and the rest of the 40 ft vehicles, later designated E40LFR, were delivered between August 2006 and September 2007.

 The first articulated arrived in Vancouver in January 2007.
-TransLink decided to order an additional 34 articulated units, making the total 74, and delivery of the 73 production-series E60LFR units took place between October 2007 and autumn 2009.
+TransLink decided to order an additional 34 articulated units, making the total 74, and delivery of the 73 production-series E60LFR units took place between October 2007 and the fourth quarter of 2009.